-Both the traditional geometry-based methods and the learning-based methods try to estimate the mapping function between the distorted image and the undistorted image.
+Generally, no matter the traditional geometry-based methods or the learning-based methods, they both try to estimate the mapping between the distorted image and the undistorted one.
 The distortion model, as a bridge between the two domains, plays an important role in this estimation.
-In most of the work, the target is to estimate the parameters of the distortion model.
-In traditional geometry-based methods, the estimation is formulated as an optimization problem, where the loss function that measures the distortion is minimized.
-In learning-based methods, it is usually formulated as a regression problem to learn distortion parameters via minimizing a training objective defined on large-scale training data.
+In most cases, the estimation is equivalent to predicting the parameters of the distortion model.
+In traditional geometry-based methods, the prediction is formulated as an optimization problem, where the loss function that measures the distortion is minimized.
+In learning-based methods, it is usually formulated as a regression problem, where the parameters are regressed by minimizing the distance between the predicted parameters and the ground truth ones.

-Existing learning-based methods depend on the distortion model implicitly or explicitly, whereas the traditional geometry-based methods can get rid of distortion models completely, e.g., \citep{sachtContentBasedProjectionsPanoramic2010}.
-Although distortion parameters may not be needed as the supervision in model-free learning methods, the distortion model has to be assumed as \textit{a prior} knowledge for synthesizing the training data.
-Thereby, the distorted image as well as the derived supervision signal, i.e., warp field \citep{liao_ModelFreeDistortionRectification_2020}, are implicitly based on the distortion model.
-By contrast, traditional geometry-based methods use straight lines as constraints by maximizing their straightness, which are distortion model agnostic.
+Existing learning-based methods depend on the distortion model implicitly or explicitly, whereas traditional geometry-based methods can get rid of distortion models completely, e.g., \citep{sachtContentBasedProjectionsPanoramic2010}.
+Although distortion parameters may not be needed as supervision in model-free learning methods, the distortion model has to be assumed as \textit{a prior} knowledge for synthesizing the training data.
+Therefore, the distorted image or the equivalent supervision signal, i.e., warp field \citep{liao_ModelFreeDistortionRectification_2020}, are still based on the distortion model.
+By contrast, traditional geometry-based methods use straight lines as constraints by maximizing their straightness, which is distortion model agnostic.